 Experimental design

 The origin experiment is a two-factor design (Sui et al., 2012), with 2 levels of match vs. non-match and 3 levels of identity (self, friend and stranger).
-As our study aims to explore the reliability of Self-Prioritization Effect (SPE) in Self-Associative Learning Task (SALT) and identify the most stable SPE index.
+As our study aims to explore the reliability of Self-Prioritization Effect (SPE) in Self-Associative Learning Task (SALT) and identify the most stable SPE index, the experimental design of all included dataset did not signficantly deviate from the original task.

 Stimuli materials and Procedure